nwomod/nwomod-french/README.md

 INSTALLATION

-Copy the localization .csv file to mod/NWO/localisation, and playe the mod.
+Copy the localization .csv file to mod/NWO/localisation, select french and play the mod.
 You should now see all text in French.